arrow-kt/arrow/arrow-site/doc/docs/arrow-core/typeclasses/selective/README.md

 #### Kind<F, Either<A, B>>#branch

-Applies an effectful computation to either side of the branch
+Applies an effectful computation to either side of the branch.

 ```kotlin:ank
 import arrow.core.extensions.option.selective.branch